Our Strategic Vision

 Advocacy

-Core to our advocacy efforts, DFCR is proactive in guiding the narrative of cannabis legalization, providing commentary on regulations early in the electoral, legislative, and regulatory process.
+Core to our advocacy efforts, D4DPR is proactive in guiding cannabis, psychedelic, opioid, and other drug regulation, providing commentary on ballot initiatives, bills, and regulations early in the electoral, legislative, and regulatory process.
 These efforts include the researching and tracking of ballot and legislative initiatives around the country.
-Consistent with our role as medical professionals, our efforts focus on offering science-based regulatory recommendations to support public health.
+Consistent with our role as medical professionals, our efforts focus on offering science-based recommendations to support public health.

-DFCR works with medical professionals to expand the endorsement for legalization and regulation by medical organizations, with a focus on correcting long-standing misconceptions about the harms of cannabis to the individual and to public health.
+D4DPR works with medical professionals to expand the endorsement for harm reduction approaches and regulatory statutes (as opposed to prohibition) by medical organizations.
+We focus on correcting long-standing misconceptions about drug harms to the individual and to public health.

-DFCR develops partnerships with other organizations committed to cannabis legalization and regulation.
+D4DPR develops partnerships with other organizations, both in the U.S. and globally, committed to a similar mission.
 These partnerships demonstrate our shared vision, collaboration, and mutual support with other non-profit organizations.
 By working in collaboration with our Partners, we can multiply the effects of our individual efforts.
 In addition, we can ensure that the unique voices of physicians and other medical professionals are part of the conversation.

 Education